tommymcglynn/remote-vehicle-operation/README.md

 ## Vehicle Node
 Accepts car controller commands, translates commands into vehicle control and responds with vehicle state information.
 Also sends video data to the target specified by controller command.

+### Build and Deployment
+The vehicle-node application is built as a Docker image on the vehicle system itself.
+It can then be run as a Docker container on the vehicle.

+1. Make code changes to vehicle logic
+2. SSH to vehicle

+        ssh vehicle@192.168.1.12

+3. Pull latest code

+	    // Clone first if you haven't done so already git clone && cd remote-vehicle-operation
+        // Otherwise, pull latest code
+        cd remote-vehicle-operation && git pull

+4. Build Docker image

+	    docker build -t rvo-base -f ./docker/base/Dockerfile .

+5. Run as Docker container

+	    docker run -i -t --privileged -p 8080:8080 rvo-base

 ### Run Configuration
 These are properties which can be used to configure the vehicle node.